mongodb/flask-pymongo/CONTRIBUTING.md

 To set up your dev environment, run `just install`.

 To run the tests, run `just test`.
-You can pass argments through to `pytest`.
+You can pass arguments through to `pytest`.

 To run the linters, run `just lint`.